The seasonal influenza (flu) is highly contagious and a public health threat.

 - You can get flu by touching an object that has been handled by a person with the flu.
 Use sanitizing wipes to help disinfect objects that may pass the flu virus.

-- Thoroughly washing your hands with warm water and soap or using an alcohol-base hand disinfectant will help you stay healthy.
+- Thoroughly washing your hands with warm water and soap or use an alcohol-base hand disinfectant to help you stay healthy.

 - Avoid putting your hands near your eyes, nose or mouth.

-- If you become sick with flu-like symptoms, including a fever of 100 degrees or higher, stay home from work and public places to prevent spreading the flu.
+- If you become sick with flu-like symptoms, stay home from work and public places to prevent spreading the flu.

 A care plan with you in mind

-Marshfield Clinic is prepared to help you prevent the flu by offering flu vaccination clinics throughout central and northern Wisconsin.
+Marshfield Clinic Health System is prepared to help you prevent the flu by offering flu vaccination clinics throughout central and northern Wisconsin.
 If you get sick, we will care for you.
-Other services include:

-These rooms are located at Marshfield Clinic Centers in Marshfield, Wausau, Park Falls, Minocqua, Rice Lake, Eau Claire, Merrill and Ladysmith.
-Marshfield Clinic staff is equipped with special gowns and masks, which are to prevent the spread of the flu.
-Alcohol-based hand sanitizers are available throughout the Clinic for your convenience.
+Our staff is equipped with special gowns and masks, which prevent the spread of the flu.
+Alcohol-based hand sanitizers are available throughout the Health System for your convenience.